-- 1. How will putting your complete trust in God affect your life and the lives of those around you? - 2.
-Why did Peter have such a hard time trusting Jesus?
-Why do we sometimes have the same problem? - 3.
-How do our failures affect our relationship with God?
+- How will putting your complete trust in God affect your life and the lives of those around you? - Why did Peter have such a hard time trusting Jesus?
+Why do we have the same problem? - How do our failures affect our relationship with God?
 What have you learned tonight about Jesus' free gift of salvation for you?

 Do you truly want to trust God with your life?
-Your faith challenge for the next 23 hours is to review the verses discussed today.
+Your faith challenge for the next 23 hours is this:

+- 1. Review the verses discussed today.
 Pray about them, think about them, and search your heart.
-Read Psalms 145 and146.
-And pray that God opens your mind to what He has to say.
+Pray that God opens your mind to what He has to say. - 2.
+Read Psalms 145-146. - 3.
 Take about five minutes to consider your salvation.
-Think about who you are entrusting it to: Yourself?
+Think about who you are trusting it to: yourself?
 God?
-Your closest friend?

-Pray to God for the strength to truly trust Him with everything: your worries, your family, your life, and your salvation.
+Your closest confidant?
+The One who is strong enough to ensure its safety? - 4.
+Pray to God for the strength to truly trust Him with everything: your worries, your family, your life, even your salvation.
 He is the only one who will not disappoint you.

-Pray in two's with the person sitting beside you.
+Please turn to the person sitting beside you and pray in twos.
 Thank God together for His eternal love and free gift of salvation.
 Ask Jesus to forgive you for the times you have chosen to doubt instead of trust.
-Pray for each other that you will learn to trust Jesus with everything-no matter what storms come your way.
+Pray for each other that you will learn to trust Jesus with everything-no matter what storms come through your way.